 Cupcake tea party ideas

-Tea party ideas: Cupcakes are as cool as they are cuplike, so why not enjoy them with your friends at a little cupcake tea party?
-Yes, this really is as cute as it sounds!
+Tea party ideas: Cupcakes are as cool as they are cuplike, so why not enjoy them with your friends at a cupcake tea party?
+Yes, a cupcake tea party is as cute as it sounds!

-How many girls can honestly say that they dislike cupcakes?
-That's a rhetorical question, naturally.
+Who can honestly say that they dislike cupcakes?
 Cupcakes are great fun to make and VERY fun to eat, especially with company!
-If you follow these steps, your cupcakes party will be one of the greatest parties ever, and one your friends will certainly remember.
+If you follow these steps, your cupcakes party will be one of the greatest parties ever, and one your friends will remember.